 Fleury, only 33 years old, is already in rare company.

-Win or lose in the Stanley Cup Final, Fleury has taken his place among the greats.
+Whether he wins or loses in the Stanley Cup Final, Fleury has taken his place among the greats.
 From 2010 to 2016, Fleury’s season save percentage did not dip below .913.
 Beginning in 2008, he started at least 60 games in six straight seasons (not counting the lockout-shortened 2012-13 season).

 In short, Fleury is worthy of the Hockey Hall of Fame.

 Fleury is the biggest reason the Golden Knights have needed just 15 games to dispatch the L.A.
 Kings, San Jose Sharks and Winnipeg Jets.
 Three teams not to be taken lightly, and only the Sharks pushed VGK to six games.

 “They had the best goalie in the league right now.
 He stood on his head.
 He made a lot of big saves, and their D played solid,” defeated Winnipeg Jets center Mark Scheifele told reporters.

 Scheifele almost turned the series for the Jets in Game 3.
 Trailing by one goal in the third period, Scheifele had two great scoring chances.
 Fleury made one great save, and one incredible save.

 “It was their time,” said Jets head coach Paul Maurice.

 Negative perceptions are especially challenging to shed.
 Not even Fleury’s excellent regular season performances for the Pittsburgh Penguins from 2011 to 2017 could, for some, erase a couple of playoff debacles in 2012 and 2013.
 The Penguins had Stanley Cup worthy teams but had to turn to backup Tomas Vokoun in 2013 to advance to the Eastern Conference Final.
 Those are the terrible memories that stuck to Fleury.